Water Leak Detection

 Dripping faucet despite no taps in use

 Water meter continues to run when no faucets are on

 While these may not all point directly to a leak, they are strong signs that something is wrong with your plumbing system.
-We recommend having a professional plumber to inspect your pipes and identify the problem and prevent the leak from creating further damage.
+We recommend having a reliable plumber inspect your pipes and identify the problem to help prevent the leak from creating further damage.

 Why We Recommend Getting Leaks Fixed ASAP

 Don’t think a little dripping won’t do any harm.
 A leaking pipe is not the same as a leaking faucet.
 Hidden water leaks can create severe damage in your home — and your wallet.

 Leaks that result in burst pipes can flood your home

 Growth of mold and mildew can affect your family’s health